Assisted Migration Adaptation Trial

 Approximately 275 million seedlings are planted in British Columbia each year.
 When those trees are harvested 60 to 80 years after they are planted, the climate could be 3 or 4 degrees warmer than when the seedlings were planted, exposing the trees to maladaptation and health risks.

-Consequently, government researchers have initiated a large, long-term climate change research study: the Assisted Migration Adaptation Trial (AMAT).
-The AMAT helps forest managers understand tree species’ climate tolerances so they can select seedlots best adapted to current and future climates.
+To help manage this risk, government researchers have initiated a large, long-term climate change research study: the Assisted Migration Adaptation Trial (AMAT).
+The AMAT tests tree species’ climate tolerances so forest managers can select seedlots adapted for anticipated climate changes.

 At right is a map of AMAT test site and seed source locations.
 Click to enlarge.